Smart grid: Features

+A smart grid would allow the power industry to observe and control parts of the system at higher resolution in time and space.
+One of the purposes of the smart grid is real time information exchange to make operation as efficient as possible.
+It would allow management of the grid on all time scales from high-frequency switching devices on a microsecond scale, to wind and solar output variations on a minute scale, to the future effects of the carbon emissions generated by power production on a decade scale.

 The smart grid represents the full suite of current and proposed responses to the challenges of electricity supply.
 Because of the diverse range of factors, there are numerous competing taxonomies and no agreement on a universal definition.
 Nevertheless, one possible categorization is given here.

 Reliability

 The smart grid makes use of technologies such as state estimation, that improve fault detection and allow self-healing of the network without the intervention of technicians.
 This will ensure a more reliable supply of electricity and reduce vulnerability to natural disasters or attacks.

 Although multiple routes are touted as a feature of the smart grid, the old grid also featured multiple routes.
 Initial power lines in the grid were built using a radial model, later connectivity was guaranteed via multiple routes, referred to as a network structure.
 However, this created a new problem: if the current flow or related effects across the network exceed the limits of any particular network element, it could fail, and the current would be shunted to other network elements, which eventually may fail also, causing a domino effect.
 See power outage.
 A technique to prevent this is load shedding by rolling blackout or voltage reduction (brownout).